josephwanderer/itc134fl17-waffle-pie/README.md

 # itc134fl17-waffle-pie
+A project to create a webpage about Machine learning.
+Group members: Pete Soukup, Tianyiru (Eve) Chen, Joseph Wanderer, Matthew Budd, Marianne Goldin

-webpage using PIE principles, and maybe waffles http://edison.seattlecentral.edu/~psoukup/itc134fl17-waffle-pie/index.html
+The page was adapated for the web using PIE (point, illustration, example) outlining principles, and maybe waffles.

+Read the page here:
+http://edison.seattlecentral.edu/~psoukup/itc134fl17-waffle-pie/index.html

 <h1>Machine Learning and its impact on jobs</h1>